JohnVonDoom/DontVisit/README.md

    - **Edge**: `edge://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the extension folder
-5. The DontVisit extension icon will appear in your browser toolbar
+5. The Stay Away! extension icon will appear in your browser toolbar

 ## Usage

 ### Adding Blocked Sites

 1. **From the popup**:
-   - Click the DontVisit extension icon
+   - Click the Stay Away! extension icon
    - Enter a website in the "Add Website to Block" field
    - Click "Add" or press Enter

 2. **Block current site**:
    - Navigate to the site you want to block
-   - Click the DontVisit extension icon
+   - Click the Stay Away! extension icon
    - Click "Block This Site"

 ### Managing Blocked Sites